Gale Cincotta: Activism

 In 1977, President Jimmy Carter appointed Cincotta to the National Commission on Neighborhoods.
-In the late 1980s, she served on Housing and Urban Development Secretary Jack Kemp's National Commission on Regulatory Barriers to Affordable Housing.
+In the late 1980s, she served on Housing and Urban Development Secretary Jack Kemps National Commission on Regulatory Barriers to Affordable Housing.
 Of Cincotta, Kemp said she was "one of the most substantive and knowledgeable leaders in low- and moderate-income housing that I have met in the country."
-In 1994, Cincotta became a member of Fannie Mae's Housing Impact Advisory Council, and in Chicago, she was on the Community Investment Advisory Council of the Federal Home Loan Bank.
+In 1994, Cincotta became a member of Fannie Maes Housing Impact Advisory Council, and in Chicago, she was on the Community Investment Advisory Council of the Federal Home Loan Bank.

 Cincotta is well known for her flamboyant activism.
 In 1970, to protest inadequate pest control in Austin, Cincotta led a group of 100 protesters to nail a rat to the ward alderman's office door.
 In 1980, Cincotta was responsible for placing Saturday Night Live's Land Shark above the entrance to the Federal Reserve Bank (to imply the bankers were loan sharks), and red tape strung around the building (to symbolize redlining).
 This move prompted the bank chairman Paul Volcker to meet with Cincotta.

 DePaul University Special Collections and Archives holds a collection of notes, research, and publications about Gale Cincotta.
 The collection was created by Michael Westgate and Ann Vick-Westgate while writing Gale Force: Gale Cincotta, the Battles for Disclosure and Community Investment, about Cincotta and her activism in Chicago.